Calgary’s Living Lab in action

 Lux Modus: LiDAR testing

-Lux Modus was able to test their advanced mobile light detection and ranging technology (LiDAR) with data from downtown C-Train traffic.
+Lux Modus was able to test their advanced mobile light detection and ranging technology (LiDAR) with data from C-Train traffic.

 City space for aerial drones

 SAIT, Lockheed Martin, NASA, Aerium Analytics and the University of Calgary have benefited from The City’s land at Shepard Landfill to test their ideas.

 In September 2018, the first autonomous shuttle in Western Canada arrived in Calgary, providing the public with an opportunity to experience this technology first-hand.

 Random Acronym is Calgary based technology incubator focused mainly on servicing remote water operations in the unconventional oil and gas sector.

 Unique indoor space

 Indoor positioning system (IPS), a system used to locate objects or people inside a building using lights, radio waves, magnetic fields, acoustic signals, or other sensory information.

 GlobalTroxler is a Calgary based company that sells, services, and rents a variety of products, including materials testing equipment, Global Navigation Satellite System (GNSS) products, laser scanning drones, and ground penetrating radar for pipe and cable locating.